Almost 4.54 billion people were active internet users as of January 2020.

 Learn PPC Marketing

-If you are considering a career in PPC, the leading advertising platform to look into is Google Ads.
+If you are considering a career in PPC, the leading advertising platform to look into being Google Ads.

 There are some free certifications that you can achieve at the Google Skillshop.